manolo/vaadin-pouchdb/README.md

 It's goal is the

+## Example

-## Example: use the local database `chat` which will be synchronised with the one specified in the `remote` parameter.
+use the local database `chat` which will be synchronised with the one specified in the `remote` parameter.
 Remote could be either couchdb or pouchdb.
 If you don't specify any remote, it will be use a local instance only.

 By default, any changes in the `data` array will be propagated to the database, and any change in the database to the array, so as you can use polymer databinding as usual.